spryker/spryker-docs/docs/pbc/all/tax-management/202212.0/avalara/install-avalara.md

 1. Create an abstract product with the Avalara tax code specified.
 2. Create a variant of this product.
-3. Check that the concrete product inherits the Avalara tax code.
+3. Check that the product variant inherits the Avalara tax code.

 {% endinfo_block %}